 USB Proximity Sensor for Wireless Login.

-If users keep their token on your waist or in your pocket, it would be best to place one USB sensor under the desk (image 1).
+If users are wearing their token around their waistline or keeping the token in their pocket, it would be best to fasten one USB sensor underneath the desk (desktop placement).

-If users keep their token on a lanyard, it would be best to place one USB sensor next to the monitor (image 2).
+If users are wearing their token on a lanyard, it would be best to fasten the one USB sensor next to the PC monitor (monitor placement).

 Please use dedicated USB ports with extension cables only.
 Read "Proper use of your GateKeeper USB Extension Kit" to see how to set up your Bluetooth USB proximity sensors.